 Full disembarkation instructions will be placed in your cabin by staff on the last day at sea.
 You will be given a colour coded ship identity tag to place on your bags and suitcases and be asked to place your packed suitcase outside your cabin door on the last evening.
 You will therefore need to keep essential items in your hand luggage (toiletries, clothes) for the following morning, as well as your passports and any documentation required for disembarkation.
 Disembarkation is staggered and will usually commence an hour or so after the ship docks back into Sydney.

 - Valid Passport (6 months from sail date – 13 OCT 2020)

 - Your travel documentation must be in the same name as it appears in your passport.

 - Online Check In completed

-- Royal Caribbean SetSail Pass Printed
+- Royal Caribbean SetSail Pass and bag tags printed

 - Credit card (or equivalent cash)